 The student groups and activities all make community life at YDS rich in opportunities for learning, socializing, serving, and giving leadership.
 In addition, as members of the Yale University graduate and professional student population, YDS students are invited to participate in all appropriate student organizations and activities.
 YDS students enjoy the nightly social life of GPSCY, the graduate and professional student center located off York Street near the central University campus.
 Students are involved in leadership of graduate student activities and programs through the Graduate and Professional Student Senate.
 These venues for socializing and programming enable YDS students to meet and work alongside students from Yale’s other graduate and professional schools.

 The Marquand Chapel Choir and the Marquand Gospel and Inspirational Ensemble are active student organizations under the supervision of faculty members of the Institute of Sacred Music and YDS.
 The choirs offer anthems and support congregational singing at weekly services.
 Full rehearsals for the Marquand Chapel Choir are held every Sunday evening from 7 to 9 p.m.
 Members are selected in early September, with auditions for voice placement.
-The Gospel and Inspirational Ensemble is led by Mark Miller; this choir requires no audition and rehearses for two hours, fortnightly, on a Monday evening.
+The Gospel and Inspirational Ensemble is led by Mark Miller, lecturer in the Institute of Sacred Music; this choir requires no audition and rehearses for two hours, fortnightly, on a Monday evening.
 Both choirs may be taken for credit.

 The Roland Bainton Lectureship, inaugurated in 1988, represents the two foci of Professor Bainton’s life and work: church history and the church’s witness to peace and justice.